JMWebDevelopment/Story-Lines/readme.txt

 2. The Story Lines section of the post editor.

 == Changelog ==
+= 2.1 =
+- Updated the block to use the latest block-creating features.
+- Fixed issue with not being able to edit the block title.

 = 2.0 =
 - Refactor the entire plugin to use an object-oriented programming paradigm.
 - Upped the lowest PHP version supported to 7.0.